trumans/treehouse-react-app-course-manager/README.md

 * Clicking on a tile opens corresponding the Course Detail page.
 * Clicking the New Course tile opens the Create Course page.

+## CreateCourse
+/courses/create

+* If there is no current user the app redirects to sign-in page which returns to create course when sign-in is successful.
+* Displays form to enter course data.
+* Uses the current user for user name and id associated with course.
+* The Cancel button returns to courses page.

 # Routes

 **User Authentication**